+Date: May 21, 2021

-Date: May 28, 2019 By: /s/ Lloyd W. Howell, Jr.
+By: /s/ Lloyd W. Howell, Jr.

-Lloyd W. Howell, Jr. Executive Vice President, Chief Financial Officer and Treasurer (Principal Financial Officer)
+Lloyd W. Howell, Jr.

+Executive Vice President, Chief Financial Officer and Treasurer (Principal Financial Officer)

-A signed original of this written statement required by Section 906 has been provided to Booz Allen Hamilton Holding Corporation and will be retained by Booz Allen Hamilton Holding Corporation and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to Booz Allen Hamilton Holding Corporation and will be retained by Booz Allen Hamilton Holding Corporation and furnished to the Securities and Exchange Commission or its staff upon request.